2014 Belgian Grand Prix: Race

 Räikkönen was almost eight seconds behind Ricciardo when Ferrari asked him to enter the pit lane on the 20th lap because his rear tyres had degraded enough to prompt a tyre change.
 On lap 21, Hamilton in 17th implored Mercedes to retire him because of his car's bodywork damage; the team insisted he continue in anticipation of a safety car deployment.
 Rosberg passed Pérez for seventh on lap 22.
-That lap, Vettel who lapped in the 1 minute, 55-second range to Rosberg's 1 minute, 51 seconds made his pit stop and fell in eighth, behind Rosberg and Räikkönen.
+That lap, Vettel who lapped in the 1:55 range to Rosberg's 1:51 laps made his pit stop and fell in eighth, behind Rosberg and Räikkönen.
 During lap 23, Magnussen in fourth blocked Alonso from overtaking him three times.
 That lap, Rosberg passed Button for fourth, only for Button to reclaim the position because Rosberg had a fuel limit issue.
 On the following lap, Rosberg tried again to pass Button and he was successful that time round.
 He overtook Alonso on the Kemmel Straight for third on lap 25.
 That lap, Hamilton overtook Grosjean for 16th and Button lost fifth to Vettel at the Bus Stop chicane.

 Daniel Ricciardo (pictured at the Italian Grand Prix) took his second consecutive victory and claimed the third win of his career.

 Ricciardo made a second pit stop from the lead for the medium compound tyres at the conclusion of the 27th lap.
 He exited the pit lane 3.7 seconds ahead of Rosberg in third.
 Bottas took the lead for one lap, before making his own stop at the end of the lap 28 and emerged in fifth.
 Bottas overtook Vettel on the outside at Les Combes corner for fourth on lap 30.
 Four laps later, Grosjean retired from downforce-related damage sustained to his Lotus at his second pit stop.
 After Ricciardo re-assumed the lead earlier, Rosberg's soft compound tyres were worn and could not match Ricciardo's pace.
 Mercedes decided to put Rosberg on a third pit stop to get the win from Ricciardo on the final lap.
-Red Bull gave Ricciardo a target lap time of 1 minute, 53.400 seconds to stop Rosberg overtaking him, which he did consistently.
+Red Bull gave Ricciardo a target lap time of 1:53.400 to stop Rosberg overtaking him, which he did consistently.
 Rosberg's pit stop came at the end of lap 34.
 He passed Bottas and Räikkönen to return to second by lap 36.